Swords of Deceit: Plot summary

-The module contains three magazine-sized scenarios for the Lankhmar setting, the first of which is called "The Curse of Valinor".
-In this scenario, the player characters become involved in intrigue among Lankhmar's nobles.
-The second scenario, "Return of the Rats", is a continuation of Swords of Lankhmar, in which Fafhrd and the Gray Mouser go missing and the PCs are recruited to find them.
-The player characters are shrunk and sent into the Rat Kingdom of the Undercity to find Fafhrd and the Gray Mouser.
+Swords of Deceit contains three magazine-sized scenarios for the Lankhmar setting, the first of which is called "The Curse of Valinor".
+In this scenario, the player characters become involved in intrigue between the nobles of Lankhmar.
+The second scenario, "Return of the Rats", is a continuation of The Swords of Lankhmar, in which the characters must find the missing Fafhrd and the Gray Mouser.
+The player characters become shrunk and enter the Rat Kingdom of the Undercity to find Fafhrd and the Gray Mouser.
 The third scenario, "One Night in Lankhmar", begins in a gambling den.
-The scenario pits the player characters against gamblers, assassins, and illusions.
+In this scenario the player characters must deal with gamblers, assassins, and illusions.

 This 10th to 15th level adventure is designed for the LANKHMAR City of Adventure setting and the Advanced Dungeons & Dragons game.
 It cannot be played without the Lankhmar City of Adventure book or the AD&D rules published by TSR, Inc.

 Publication history

 Swords of Deceit was designed by Stephen Bourne, Michael Dobson, Steve Mecca, and Ken Rolston, with cover art by Keith Parkinson, and was published by TSR in 1986 as a 40-page booklet with a color map and an outer folder.
 According to the module cover, it is intended for 4-5 player characters of levels 10-15.

-CA2 is the second module produced for use with the Lankhmar - City of Adventure campaign pack.
-This module contains the 40-page scenario booklet, five pre-generated characters, and a copy of the full-color city map (including the main sewers).
+CA2 is the second module published intended to be used with the campaign pack Lankhmar - City of Adventure.
+This module contains a 40-page scenario booklet, five pre-generated characters, and a full-color map of the city (including its main sewers).